-It is noteworthy to mention that the irregular surfaces, say, vertical or horizontal wavy surfaces have been considered vastly in the literature (see Ref.
-[21]-[31]).
+It is noteworthy to mention here that irregular surfaces, say, vertical or horizontal wavy surfaces have been considered vastly in the literature [21]-[27].
 Through these analysis, it has been reported that such surfaces serves practically in engineering applications (for instance in solar collectors, grain storage containers, industrial heat exchangers and condensers in refrigerators).
-Motivated by the previous works and possible applications, natural convection flow of two-phase dusty nanofluid is modeled along a vertical wavy surface in the present study.
-The nanoparticles are assumed to move due to such phenomena as Brownian motion and thermophoresis and are carried by the flow of the base fluid.
+Although the single-phase flow of nanofluids over flat and/or wavy geometries have been considered extensively in the literature, no work has been reported on the problem of effect of solid inert (dust) particles on heat and mass transfer of two-phase nanofluid flows along irregular surfaces.
+The goal of this work is to develop numerical computational techniques which can be applied to two-phase dusty nanofluid flows along vertical wavy surface.
+The mathematical model considered in present problem is a dusty fluid model proposed by Saffman [11], which handles the discrete phase (particles) and the continuous phase (fluid) as two continua occupying the same space.
+In our work, the nanoparticles are assumed to move due to such phenomena as Brownian motion and thermophoresis and are carried by the flow of the base fluid.
 Furthermore, water is taken as continuous base fluid that contains dust particles in it.
-Taking Grashof number Gr to be very large, the boundary layer approximation is invoked leading to a set of non-similar parabolic partial differential equations whose solution is obtained through implicit finite difference method.
-From the present analysis we will interrogate whether the presence of dust particles in nanofluid affects the physical characteristics associates with the wavy surfaces or not?
-The computational data is presented graphically in the form of wall shear stress, heat transfer rate, mass transfer rate. streamlines and isotherms by varying several controlling parameters.
+Our purpose is to investigate the combined effect of surface roughness element and dust particles on the flow and heat transfer phenomena for the class of nanofluids.
+The Navier-Stokes and energy equations are coupled with nanoparticle volume fraction, dusty phase and amplitude of surface waviness to describe the phenomenon systematically.
+Taking Grashof number Gr_L to be very large, the boundary layer approximation is invoked leading to a set of non-similar parabolic partial differential equations whose solution is obtained through implicit finite difference method.
+From the present analysis, we will interrogate whether the presence of dust particles in nanofluids affects the physical characteristics associated with the wavy surfaces or not?
+The computational data is presented graphically in the form of wall shear stress, heat transfer rate and mass transfer rate by varying several controlling parameters.
+In addition, streamlines, isotherms, velocity and temperature profiles are plotted to observe the flow pattern within the boundary layer.